wmspydev/burp-gat-core-integration/README.md

 ### Click on Tab **GAT Core Settings**
 * Configure your API Url and API Token, click Save.
 Reload the GAT Core Integration extension in Tab ** Extender **
+* If u are using PROJECT ID it´s print hash in textbox

 ![Alt text](images/img-4.png?raw=true "API Configuration")